 by Pascale Potvin.

-If you want to make a New Year’s Resolution to write your novel, finally get published, or simply improve your ability to perform better in writing at work, then consider this: creating a writing practice, improving your writing skills and embarking (and finishing) a writing project like a book is very similar to starting a New Year’s Resolution-inspired workout routine!
+If you want to make a New Year’s Resolution to write your novel, finally get published, or simply improve your writing performance at work, then consider this: creating a writing practice, improving your writing skills and embarking on (and finishing) a writing project like a book is not that different from starting a New Year’s resolution-inspired workout.

-Here are six pieces of advice that apply to exercise and writing in equal amounts:
+Here are 6 pieces of advice that apply to exercise and writing in equal amounts: